cubing/scramble-display/README.md

 | `333mbf` | ✅ | ✅ | ⚠️¹ |
 | `333ft` | ✅ | ✅ | ⚠️¹ |

-⚠️: Currently accepts all valid WCA notation as well as some non-WCA moves.
-Support for non-WCA moves will be removed in the future.
+¹ Currently accepts all valid WCA notation as well as some non-WCA moves.
+Support for non-WCA moves may be removed in the future.

 Please contribute to help us make this chart 100% green!